 While there are numerous factors behind a person’s response to a situation, the process of responding is a psychological process that occurs in the brain.

-Without getting into the technical details, the activity in the brain can be described a series of energy signals constantly being transferred throughout the body to make our body work.
+Without getting into the technical details, the activity in the brain can be described as a series of energy signals constantly being transferred throughout the body to make our body work.
 Some of these signals tell our arm to move, while others are the response to a situation that was perceived to be stressful.

 A normal, healthy brain will have functions in place to manage how we respond to stressful situations; however, if the brain is off-balanced or there’s too much going on, the brain will get overloaded and this function will not work properly.